grenle/MowBot/README.md

 ## Log & ideas

+- Bots consume and an item in the parser's output.
+Could we use JSDoc's @interface for type checking like TypeScript would?
+  - parse: startCoordinates x botDescription[]
+  - bot:   botDescription
 - BotFiles are assumed small, with larger user input we should give errors with line number to be really helpful, which would be sufficiently complex to justify an extra